 Our recent Office of Finance benchmark research demonstrates the importance of using automation to execute finance department functions.
 Information technology systems do at least two things very well that make better use of people’s time, and both of them can substantially improve organizational performance.
 First, they eliminate the need for people to do repetitive tasks, which frees them to spend time on more valuable work that requires judgment and skill.
 IT systems also can be programmed to focus only on relevant information while eliminating the need to get immersed in detail.
 The latter capability supports a “management by exception” approach, which enables executives and managers to better allocate how and where they spend their time.

-Topics: Big Data, Mobile, Planning, ERP, FP&A, Reporting, Self-service, Budgeting, close, closing, computing, Controller, dashboard, planning and budgeting, reconciliations, report, Tax, Analytics, Business Analytics, Business Collaboration, Business Intelligence, Cloud, Collaboration, Accounting, Business Performance Management (BPM), CFO, Data, finance, Financial Performance Management (FPM), BI, Financial Performance Management, FPM, Microsoft Excel, scorecard, Spreadsheets, treasury
+Topics: Analytics, Big Data, Budgeting, Business Analytics, Business Collaboration, Business Intelligence, Business Performance Management (BPM), CFO, close, closing, Collaboration, computing, Controller, dashboard, Data, ERP, finance, Financial Performance Management, Financial Performance Management (FPM), FP&A, FPM, Microsoft Excel, Mobile, Planning, Reporting, Self-service, Spreadsheets, Tax, Office of Finance, Cloud Computing

 A company’s enterprise resource planning (ERP) system is one of the pillars of its record-keeping and process management architecture and is central to many of its critical functions.
 It is the heart of its accounting and financial record-keeping processes.
 In manufacturing and distribution, ERP manages inventory and some elements of logistics.
 Companies also may use it to handle core human resources record-keeping and to store product and customer master data.
 Often, companies bolt other functionality onto the core ERP system or extensively modify it to address limitations in the system.
 Because of the breadth of its functionality, those unfamiliar with the details of information technology may perceive ERP as a black box that controls just about everything.
 So it’s not surprising that when a company’s information technology becomes more of an issue than a solution, many assume that the ERP system needs replacing.
 This may or may not be true, so it’s important for a company to assess its existing ERP system in the context of its business requirements (as they are now and will be in the immediate future) and evaluate options for it.

-Topics: ERP, Operational Performance Management (OPM), Analytics, CIO, Business Performance Management (BPM), CFO, Customer Performance Management (CPM), Data, Financial Performance Management (FPM), HR, Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), order-to-cash
+Topics: Analytics, Business Performance Management (BPM), CFO, CIO, Customer Performance Management (CPM), Data, ERP, Financial Performance Management (FPM), HR, Operational Performance Management (OPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), Office of Finance

 When applying information technology to drive better business performance, companies and the systems integrators that assist them often underestimate the importance of organizing data management around processes.
 For example, companies that do not execute their quote-to-cash cycle as an end-to-end process often experience a related set of issues in their sales, marketing, operations, accounting and finance functions that stem from entering the same data into multiple systems.
 The inability to automate passing of data from one functional group to the next forces people to spend time re-entering data and leads to fragmented and disconnected data stores.
 The absence of a single authoritative data source also creates conflicts about whose numbers are “right.”
 Even when the actual figures recorded are identical, discrepancies can crop up because of issues in synchronization and data definition.
 Lacking an authoritative source, organizations may need to check for and resolve errors and inconsistencies between systems to ensure, for example, that what customers purchased was what they received and were billed for.
 The negative impact of this lack of automation is multiplied when transactions are complex or involve contracts for recurring services.